spiral/docs/docs/en/framework/container.md

 # Framework — Container and DI

-The Spiral framework includes a set of tools that makes it easier to manage dependencies and create objects in your code.
+Spiral includes a set of tools that makes it easier to manage dependencies and create objects in your code.
 One of the main tools is the container, which helps you handle class dependencies and automatically "injects" them into the class.
 This means that instead of creating objects and setting up dependencies manually, the container takes care of it for you.

 > **Note**